petekgithub/loginpage-with-redux-react/README.md

 ### I can login-logout and also change the color.
-I worked with Reactjs hooks ans Redux.
+I worked with Reactjs hooks and Redux.